 Use Draw and Tell with individual students who are new to using mobile apps, or those who want to color and draw digitally.
 After you've offered students a little guidance during the first session or two, this can be a powerful introduction to young kids for creating digital stories with multimedia elements.
 Teachers may want to challenge kids who are already enthusiastic about art and verbal storytelling to use this app in collaboration with other students to create and record stories together and use different voices for different characters.
 For reluctant storytellers, the premade coloring pages with cute characters can act as story prompts: What is the lion doing?
 Who can you add to the picture with a sticker?
 What will that character say to the lion?
 Draw and Tell is one of those apps that can really spark imagination and, for kids who love to draw and tell stories, will most certainly be a favorite in the classroom.Continue reading Show less

 Even with all the options, Draw and Tell keeps the process of creating simple enough for young students.
-Kids learn about making and telling stories digitally as they design and record them, using their own imaginations.
-There's little instruction here about what type of stories to draw and tell, or how to create them.
-Still, the lack of step-by-step instruction isn't a problem because the icons that kids tap to choose options are clearly marked to show what each means, and the user interface is simple.
+Kids learn about making and telling stories digitally as they design and record them, using their own imagination.
+There's little instruction here about what type of stories to draw and tell or how to create them.
+Still, the lack of step-by-step instruction isn't a problem, because the icons that kids tap to choose options are clearly marked to show what each means, and the user interface is simple.

 Key Standards Supported